AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 <p><strong>WARNING</strong></p>

 <p>
-I'm not an expert on air conditioners, safety or anything related.
+I am not an expert on air conditioners, safety or anything related.
 You must be aware that you are following instructions from some random person on the internet that spent 20 minutes with cardboard, duck tape, trial, error and some luck.
-Some other warnings:
+If you choose to try it, you are doing so  completely at your own risk.
 </p>

 <p>
+Some important warnings:
 <ul>
    <li>
-   <strong>Overheating risk:</strong> This modification might increase the risk of the unit overheating,
+   <strong>Overheating risk:</strong> This modification might increase the risk
-   especially if modified incorrectly.
-It is easier for the ducted intake hose to become blocked or the flow rate impaired, compared to a wide open grille that was present before.
+   of the unit overheating, especially if modified incorrectly.
+It is easier for the ducted intake hose to become blocked or the flow rate impaired,
+       compared to a wide open grille that was present before.
+If you are ducting, make sure to not introduce any flow restrictions.
    </li>
    <li>
-   <strong>Fire safety:</strong> Buy an additional fire alarm to have in the room with the AC.
-It is likely
+   <strong>Fire safety:</strong> Buy an additional fire alarm to have in the
-   the room with AC will have the doors closed.
+   room with the AC.
+It is likely the room with AC will have the doors closed.
    If you fall asleep and the machine malfunctions, it'll take seconds for the smoke to fill the room.
 With the doors closed, it's likely that you'll have already taken in too much smoke to wake up before it's able to reach the normal fire alarms outside the room you're in.
-Make sure you have on in the same room too.
+You've spent a lot on an AC unit, spend a little extra to make sure you have a fire alarm in the same room as you.
    </li>
    <li>
    <strong>Warranty:</strong> It will almost certainly invalidate any manufacturer warranty.
    </li>
    <li>
-   <strong>High temp materials:</strong> Materials used in the conversion must be able to withstand the same high
+   <strong>High temp materials:</strong> Materials used in the conversion must
-   temperatures as the exhaust hose, just in case they accidentally come in contact.
+   be able to withstand the same high temperatures as the exhaust hose, just in case they accidentally come in contact.
    </li>
 </ul>
 </p>